yahir91/Platform-Game/README.md

-# Dog Chase Platform Game
+# Mage vs Assasins Platform Game
-Platformer Game of a dog chasing for bones.
-Collect bones to increase your score.
-You can submit your score at the end of the game.
+This is a Platformer Game where you are a mage that has to fight assasins, you move through a battleground and can attack to defeat the enimies or you can dodge them by jumping.

 ![Gameplay Screenshot](screenshot.png)